 - I will definitely go directly to Chestnut Hill and skip riding the ‘Hogwarts Express’ to save time if I attend the festival again next year.

 If you’re a Potter Fan, it’s definitely an event you should consider attending if you live close by.
 For me, personally, it was like my childhood standing right in front of me.
 Nostalgia for sure!

 However, the crowd was insane and there were huge queues at many places like the Sorting Hat Ceremony and Ollivander’s.
 This was actually expected since there are thousands of Potter fans everywhere (I mean, can you blame them?)

 To sum it up, it was truly a Magical Experience!

-If you enjoyed reading this post, please share it and subscribe to my blog via email to get notified when new posts are published every week!
+If you enjoyed reading this post, please share it and subscribe via email to get notified when new posts are published every week!

 Connect with us on